curioushiva/Curiosity-Games/README.md

 ## Website

-You can access the website [Odyssey ](https://mycuriosity.netlify.app/odyssey/) from here
+You can access the web game [Odyssey ](https://mycuriosity.netlify.app/odyssey/) from here
   \
   \
 _Thank you for visiting.
 Have a great day :)_